51+ SaaS Statistics For 2026: Market Growth, Funding & Trends

 43. Salesforce Has More Than 79,000 Employees

-44. SaaS Professional Services Revenue per Employee Was $145,000 in 2022
+44. Software Professional Services Revenue per Employee Was $145,000 in 2022

-In 2022, each employee in the professional services sector of SaaS companies generated an average revenue of about $145,000.
-Interestingly, the revenue per employee in 2015 was $170,000.
-So, SaaS professional services revenue was $16,000 less in 2022 than in 2015.
+In 2022, each employee in the professional services sector of software companies generated an average revenue of about $145,000 according to River SaaS Capital’s 2022 SaaS Industry Report.
+Interestingly, the revenue per employee in 2015 was $170,000 according to Statista.
+So, software professional services revenue was $16,000 less in 2022 than in 2015.

 SaaS Pricing Stats